 - A Weak Immune System

 Avoid ultraviolet (UV) radiation!
-UV radiation is one of the biggest factors to getting skin cancer.
+UV radiation is one of the biggest factors causing getting skin cancer.
 Things like tanning beds and the sun’s rays are where UV radiation is found.
 The hotter the temperature, the more dangerous the ray.
 Wear a hat, sunscreen, and protective clothing.
 Check your skin regularly, seek shade, and avoid the sun at peak times during the day (specifically the afternoon).
 The more safety measures you take, the better your chances will be for preventing skin cancer.
 (4)

 Like all cancers, it’s important to treat it right away.
-Treatment for skin cancer revolves around chemotherapy, radiation, and other additional therapies.

 Now that we know about skin cancer and what it can do, it’s time to raise awareness!
 (5)